telerik/xaml-docs/controls/dragdropmanager/behaviors/dragdropbehavior.md

 In this article you can find information about the `DragDropBehavior` class.

 `DragDropBehavior` is the base class of the Telerik drag-drop behaviors and provides the high level API for handling drag-drop operations.
 Its methods are automatically called when the corresponding drag-drop event occurs.
-The D`DragDropBehavior` class inherits from `DependencyObject` and thus can be bound to other objects.
+The `DragDropBehavior` class inherits from `DependencyObject` and thus can be bound to other objects.

 When deriving from `DragDropBehavior` it is advisable not to keep any state in the class, in the form of member variables, because the DragDropBehavior could potentially be shared between several controls.

 The most important __methods of DragDropBehavior__ are:

 * `CanStartDrag`&mdash;This method is called in the context of the drag source control, just before the drag operation is started.
-If the method return `false` the drag operation will not start.
+If the method returns `false` the drag operation will not start.

 * `CanDrop`&mdash;This method is called in the context of the drop target control on each mouse move event and before the call to the `Drop` method.
-If the method return false the drop will not be allowed and the mouse cursor will change accordingly.
+If the method returns false the drop will not be allowed and the mouse cursor will change accordingly.

 * `Drop`&mdash;This method is called in the context of the drop target control when the mouse button is released, but only if the previous `CanDrop` call returned true.
 It is useful when you want to perform additional actions when the drop operation is complete.